Alex188dot/article-sentiment-analysis/README.md

 <img width="1315" alt="Screenshot1" src="https://github.com/Alex188dot/article-sentiment-analysis/assets/117444853/df8231c3-028b-4b1a-8f0c-ae6fef6b91d7">

-The Final Score indicates that the summary has a negative overall sentiment.
+The Final Score indicates that the summary has an overall negative sentiment.
 The Final Score will always be between -1 (extremely negative) to 1 (extremely positive).

 Please note only English language articles are supported.